ryogrid/articles/skiplist_en.md

 ### A method to make Skip List concurrently accessible
 - THE ART of MULTIPROCESSOR PROGRAMMING - SECOND EDITION" by Maurice Herlihy, Nir Shavit, Victor Luchangco, Michael Spear
   - Commonly known as the TAoMP book.
-One of the bible of multi threads programming
+One of the bible of multi thread programming

 ![atomp.jpg](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/b6113459-b4ed-596a-63d9-1c0098212f0c.jpeg)

-- In chapter14 section3 "A lock-based concurrent skiplist" of this book, there is an example of how to construct a concurrent skip list.
+- In chapter14 section3 "A lock-based concurrent skiplist" of this book, there is an example of how to construct a concurrent skip list
   - This method was originally proposed in the following paper
     - M. Herlihy, Y. Lev, V. Luchangco, N. Shavit, [A provably correct scalable skiplist (brief announcement)](https://www.liblfds.org/downloads/white%20papers/[Skip%20List]%20-%20[Herlihy,%20Lev,%20Luchangco,%20Shavit]%20-%20A%20Provably%20Correct%20Scalable%20Concurrent%20Skip%20List.pdf), Proc. of the 10th International Conference on Principles of Distributed Systems.
 OPODIS 2006.
 2006.
 - The following is an example implementation (in Java) of the code shown in the book